ross-schlie/exercism-Python-track/scrabble-score/README.md

 # Scrabble Score

+Welcome to Scrabble Score on Exercism's Python Track.
+If you need help running the tests or submitting your code, check out `HELP.md`.

+## Instructions

-Given a word, compute the scrabble score for that word.
+Given a word, compute the Scrabble score for that word.

 ## Letter Values